 Marriott and its affiliates own, operate or franchise properties other than our hotel properties, including properties that directly compete with our hotel properties.
 Therefore, Marriott may have short-term or long-term goals and objectives that conflict with our own, including with respect to the brands under which our hotel properties operate.
 These differences may be significant and may include the remaining term of any hotel management agreement, trade area restrictions with respect to competition by Marriott or its affiliates or differing policies, procedures or practices.
 As a result of these potentially differing objectives, Marriott may present to us, and we may invest in, hotel investment opportunities, and enter into management agreements, that are less favorable to us than other alternatives.
-These differing objectives could result in a deterioration in our relationship with Marriott and may adversely affect our ability to make distributions to our stockholders.
+These differing objectives could result in a deterioration in our relationship with Marriott and may adversely affect our ability to execute our business strategies, which in turn, would adversely affect our ability to make distributions to our stockholders.